Warfare (film): Production

 In February 2024, it was announced that A24 was developing a war film with Ray Mendoza and Alex Garland attached, which would follow Garland's film Civil War, for which Mendoza was military supervisor.
 The duo wrote the script and planned to direct the film together.
 At the time of the announcement, Charles Melton was in negotiations to star, and Joseph Quinn was being considered for the cast.
 D'Pharaoh Woon-A-Tai was cast to portray Mendoza himself in March 2024, when the title was confirmed to be Warfare, with Kit Connor, Cosmo Jarvis, Will Poulter, and Finn Bennett being added to the cast.
 That month, Garland announced he would step back from directing films and focus on writing, announcing that his directorial role in Warfare would be more of a supporting role to Mendoza's.
 In April 2024, Noah Centineo, Taylor John Smith, Adain Bradley, Michael Gandolfini, Henry Zaga, and Evan Holtzman joined the cast.
 Filming took place at Bovingdon Airfield Studios in the UK.
+Two songs are used in the film: Eric Prydz's "Call on Me" and Low's "Dancing and Blood".

 Release

 Warfare was released by A24 in the United States on 11 April 2025.
 The film premiered at the Hollywood American Legion Theater in Los Angeles on 12 March 2025, in front of veterans and members of the military community and featured a questions and answers session with the directors after the screening.
 The film had a star-studded red carpet premiere in Los Angeles on 27 March 2025.

 The film had a UK premiere at Battersea Power Station Cinema on 1 April 2025, which was attended by many of the cast and crew, before going on general release in the UK on 18 April 2025.

-The film is scheduled to be available to stream on HBO Max starting 12 September 2025.
+The film was made available to stream on HBO Max on 12 September 2025.

+Home media

+On July 1, 2025 the film was released on Blu-Ray and 4K for home viewing.

 Reception

 Box office

-As of 30 May 2025, Warfare grossed $26 million in the United States and Canada, and $6.9 million in other territories, for a worldwide total of $32.9 million.
+Warfare grossed $26 million in the United States and Canada, and $9.1 million in other territories, for a worldwide total of $35.1 million.

 In the United States and Canada, Warfare was released alongside The Amateur, Drop, and The King of Kings, and was projected to gross $6–9 million from 2,670 theaters in its opening weekend.
 The film made $3.6 million on its first day, including an estimated $1.16 million from preview screenings throughout the week.
 It went on to debut to $8.3 million, finishing fourth at the box office.
 In its second weekend the film made $4.9 million (a drop of 41%), finishing in fifth.